theblacksmith/sass-import_once/README.markdown

 # Sass Import Once Plugin

-Sass import_once changes the behaviour of the sass @import directive making never require the same file twice.
+Sass import_once changes the behavior of the sass @import directive making it never require the same file twice.

 ## Installation